 PROPERTY PRICES INCREASING

 Currently, there are around 30 luxury residential projects with commercial space and leisure amenities underway in Cyprus.
-Prices in Limassol usually start out at €750,000 for a two-bedroom apartment, and most of them have ocean views.
+Prices in Limassol usually start at €750,000 for a two-bedroom apartment, and most of them have ocean views.
 Some villas even have private moorings for yachts.
 This is a rare luxury in the Mediterranean.